alphagov/govwifi-tech-docs/source/documentation/set_up.md

 ### Get the XML profile for Windows devices

-Make the [GovWifi profile configuration XML file](https://docs.wifi.service.gov.uk/assets/govwifi-profile.xml) available to your users - as an example, you could host this file on an intranet web server.
+Make the [GovWifi profile configuration XML file](https://docs.wifi.service.gov.uk/assets/govwifi-profile.xml) available to your users - for example, you could host this file on an intranet web server.
 The devices will then be able to verify their certificate against the XML file to confirm whether those devices are authorised to join the network.

-The user will only need to enter their username and password once they have signed up to the service.
+The user will only need to enter their username and password after signing up to the service.

 ### Deploy XML profile to managed devices